Original Issuance Date: December 7, 2016

-All leases and agreements covered by this policy, regardless of the delegation of signature authority, shall utilize standard templates developed by the UW System Office of Capital Planning and Budget.
+All leases and agreements covered by this policy, regardless of the delegation of signature authority or whether the institution is the lessee or lessor, shall utilize standard templates developed by the UW System Office of Capital Planning and Budget.
 Any amendments to these templates requires the review and approval of the UW System Office of General Counsel or an institution’s legal affairs office.
 Institutions should also consult with the UW System Office of Risk Management to ensure compliance with State of Wisconsin policies and procedures.

 Each UW System institution is required to provide semi-annual reports to the UW System Office of Capital Planning and Budget for submission to the Board of Regents in June and December of each year on any exercise of delegated authority for leasing, per RPD 13-2.

 Additionally, the UW System Office of Capital Planning and Budget will provide a copy of the separate semi-annual report on state-owned housing rentals required by the Wisconsin Department of Administration to the UW System Chief Audit Executive.